Samrat-Doi/Music-Recommendation-System/README.md

     - Measures the ability of the recommender system to recommnd all the items dataset.
     - This measure is important because in some cases you may face that recommender systems doesn't recommend some items for any user.

-### PERSONALISATION:
+#### PERSONALISATION
-    This metric wants to ensure that these certain items are recommended to this specific user
+-This metric wants to ensure that these certain items are recommended to this specific user.

-    First: You apply recommender system on all your users
+- First, apply recommender system on all your users.
-    Second: Concatenate all the recommended items to gether with no dublicates in one list
+- Then, concatenate all the recommended items to gether with no dublicates in one list.
-    Third: Concatenate all users in one list with no dublicates.
-    Fourth: Create a DataFrame so that columns are the recommended items, index is user list
+- Create a DataFrame so that columns are the recommended items, index is user list.
-    Fifth: Fill this DataFrame by True or False (True means this item is recommended to this user)
-    sixth: Calculate the disimilarity between users
+- Calculate the disimilarity between users.

-    Note: a high personalization score indicates user’s recommendations are different, meaning the model is offering a personalized experience to each user.

 ## DEPLOYMENT
 - To deploy the recommendation system we have to build a web app on local host first then use a cloud platform to deploy it on web.
 - Building web app on local host can be done using Flask, html, css, reactJS, Streamlit etc.